-Issue Affecting Mitigation / Compensation / Special Procedures Trees / hedges to be removed H1 (in part) Appropriate compensation can be provided by way of new / replacement planting at the landscape stage of the project.
+Issue Affecting Mitigation / Compensation / Special Procedures Trees / hedges to be removed G1, G2 (in part), G3, H1 (in part), G5 and T1.
+One tree from G4 due to poor condition.
+Appropriate compensation can be provided by way of new / replacement planting at the landscape stage of the project.
 Biodiversity enhancements can also be achieved through the landscape proposals.
-Indirect physical impact on retained trees Retained trees Tree protection fencing should be erected to an agreed specification in advance of the commencement of the development.
-Provision of new hard surfaces T3, T4 and T5 Careful excavations with an element of root pruning when necessary.
-Works in this area to be overseen by project arboriculturist.
-Provision of drainage / services Unknown Where existing services cannot be utilised, NJUG principles must be adopted to and adhered to.
-Protective Fencing To be erected to an agreed specification in advance of the commencement of the development and retained in-situ throughout the course of the construction phase.
+Indirect physical impact on retained trees Retained trees.
+Tree protection fencing should be erected to an agreed specification in advance of the commencement of the development.
+Construction of new buildings / structures H1 and trees located off-site (adjacent plot 7). , , Provision of drainage / services Unknown Where existing services cannot be utilised, NJUG principles must be adopted to and adhered to.
+Access Facilitation Pruning See Tree Data Tables at Appendix 1 All pruning works should be carried out to a minimum of the standards contained within BS3998: 2010 Tree work - Recommendations .
+Protective Fencing reed specification in advance of the commencement of trained in-situ throughout the course of the construction

 7.2 On the basis of the above and the contents of this report, we do not consider the production of an Arboricultural Method Statement necessary at this stage.
-The erection of tree protection fencing in advance of the commencement of the development, ensuring it is retained in-situ throughout the entire construction phase, with works carried out carefully within the influencing distance of retained trees should ensure no adverse impact on retained trees from the proposed development.
+The erection of tree protection fencing in advance of the commencement of the development, ensuring it is retained in-situ throughout the entire construction phase, with works carried out carefully within the influencing distance of retained trees should ensure no particular adverse impact on retained trees from the proposed development.